SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_Viewing_in_Cube.md

 uid: UD_APIs_Viewing_in_Cube
 ---

-# Manage APIs and tokens in DataMiner Cube
+# Managing APIs and tokens in DataMiner Cube

+> [!NOTE]
+> The User-Defined APIs feature is available in DataMiner Cube from DataMiner 10.4.0/10.3.6 onwards, if the soft-launch option *UserDefinableAPI* is set enabled.
+See [soft-launch options](xref:SoftLaunchOptions).

 > [!IMPORTANT]
 > If you were previously using the *APIDeployment* soft-launch option, keep in mind that the *User-Defined APIs* tab will replace the obsolete *API deployment* tab in the future.
 Make sure to move your old APIs from API deployment to the new feature.
 For information on how to create APIs from existing scripts, see [using an existing script page](xref:UD_APIs_Using_existing_scripts).